leadweedy/FGA-docs/Game-Area-detection.md

 If FGO is centred on the screen, even if the borders are black, then it might work as it is.
 If this is case and your phone has a notch, turn ON 'Ignore Notch calculation'.

 Otherwise, you'll have to make FGO a full-screen app.
-If that doesn't work, check if you can make FGA full-screen too.
+Only if that doesn't work, check if you can make FGA full-screen too.

 For example, this won't work:
 <img src="img/samsung-black.jpg" width="500">